 Pre-sorting of radioactive waste is required from the waste producers.
 For specific tasks, such as dismantling of larger equipment, a special room ("sorting box") equipped with a negative pressure ventilation system is used.
+This sorting-box was recently refurbished to improve material flow and radiation protection.
 Depending on the hazards involved, work is carried out in supplied-air suits or full-face masks.